Fake Smile or Genuine Smile?

 The importance of the Duchenne smile

 Types of smiles

 What is the meaning of the smile?
-Recent research has shown that one type of smile — the enjoyment smile — seems to be associated with positive emotion, whereas other types of smiles are not.
+Recent research has shown that there are many types of smiles, and that one type of smile — the enjoyment smile — seems to be associated with positive emotion, whereas other types of smiles are not.

 The facial expression commonly referred to as “a smile” is, in fact, not a singular category of facial behavior.
 As far back as 1862, French anatomist G. B. Duchenne noted that the orbicularis oculi muscle, which surrounds the eye, is recruited in smiles that occur with spontaneously experienced enjoyment but not in smiles that are posed.

 Only in the last few decades have researchers gathered the empirical evidence to confirm Duchenne’s observation.
 This particular configuration of the enjoyment smile identified by Duchenne–the orbicularis oculi with zygomatic major–has been called the Duchenne smile in honor of Duchenne’s original observation.

 Why would enjoyment smiles differ at all from other smiles?
 The differences between enjoyment and other smiles originate in functional neuroanatomy.
 It appears that there are two distinct neural pathways that mediate facial expressions; one pathway is for voluntary, willful facial actions, and a second for involuntary, emotional facial actions.
 The voluntary facial movements originate in the brain’s cortical motor strip and arrive at the face via the pyramidal motor system.
 Involuntary facial movements, like those involved in an emotional expression, mainly arise from subcortical nuclei and arrive at the face via the extrapyramidal motor system.

 How to tell an enjoyment smile is genuine